ororker/cmis-e360/scenarios.md

 |----|------|-------|------|--------|
 | 2  | 1    | 1000  | 1100 | I      |

-Then an POST request will be sent to e360
-And the e360 schedule will be as follows:
+Then the e360 schedule will be as follows:

 | id | room | start | end  |
 |----|------|-------|------|